 continued, no change to his tone as he tested the lad one last time.
 His strong

 fingers stroked the lad’s throat in an odd sort of encouragement.
 His skin was

 as soft as a lass, and the frantic movement of the boy’s Adam’s apple was oddly

 Rell tightened his grip fractionally and the boy felt the threatened restriction to his breathing as he peered pleadingly up at his Sergeant through the kind of lashes that would fit better on a girl.

 If the boy failed this test, he would slit his throat there and then, quick clean and merciful, the lad would hardly feel a thing before death came for him and then he would remove Ersk as a threat as well.
 He would have their bodies burned not buried and would spread the rumours of Ersk pushing the lad too far before they both succumbed to their wounds.

 He would make sure the lad’s parents received a blood payment for their loss.
 There would be no need of blood payment for Ersk as the bastard had driven off any family he had left years ago.

 The terrified young Shielder opened his mouth obediently and closed his eyes like a child, tears silently running down his face.
 His fist clenched by his sides, and his shoulders were shaking.
 Shudders racked his young frame as he spoke softly.
 “Please Rell, please Sir, take my tongue, not my life” he begged and slowly, so slowly he forced his trembling tongue out of his mouth.Start writing here ...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, BlueRoseWrite a Review